merenlab/anvio.org/help/main/artifacts/workflow-config/index.md

                   --get-default-config CONFIG.json
 ```

 Following this, the file `CONFIG.json` will contain all configurable flags and parameters set to their default value for that workflow.
 From there, you can edit this file to your hearts content.

 ### What's in this file?

 The config file contains three types of information:

 1. **General parameters**, including the name of the workflow, the version of this config file, and links to the <span class="artifact-n">[fasta-txt](/help/main/artifacts/fasta-txt)</span> or <span class="artifact-n">[samples-txt](/help/main/artifacts/samples-txt)</span> file)
 2. **Rule specific parameters** which allow you to set the parameters on individual anvi'o programs that are run in the workflow.
 3. **Output directory names** which just tell anvi'o what to name all of the intermediate and final outputs (to help keep things organized).

-For example, the default config file for the '<span class="artifact-n">[contigs-workflow](/help/main/artifacts/contigs-workflow)</span>'s no rule specific parameters and looks like this:
+For example, the default config file for the [contigs workflow](../../workflows/contigs) has no rule specific parameters and looks like this:

     {
         "workflow_name": "contigs",